xoerycaxo/The-Story-Keeper/README.md

 ## User-Story

-1. As a user I want to go to a place I can organize my books easily.
+1. As a user I want to go to a place I can seach for books I want to read or use for reasearch.
-2. As a user I want to be able to organize them in a way that I can see what I have read and what I may be reading now and be able to store books that I can read next.
+2. As a user I want to be able to log on and use the website with ease.
-3. As a user I would like to give a rating about the books ive read so that others know if its worth reading.
-Then I can see what others have rated a book, so that I can see if it seems like a book worth reading.
+3. As a user I would like to be able to save the books that eaither peek my interest or need for any other purpose.

 ## Usage